Vireth4114/AdventOfCode/README.md

   - Day 2: The site crashed wtf, kinda tedious solution so I made my code funny one-line
   - Day 3: One regex to govern them all
   - Day 4: I listed everything for my silver star at first, which was, uhh, stupid
+  - Day 5: Me when I wanted to do a graph (I'm overcomplicating myself)

 # 2023